Chapter 22: Betrayals

 “You’ll wait until I say if you know what’s good for you.”

 The long ride had weighed on him.
+He wanted answers.
 Cynthia was suffering.
-He wanted answers.
 He wanted justice.
 He wanted revenge.

 Drake shrugged.
 “Don’t be ridiculous.
 No one knows of this meeting.
 It’s safe.”

-Roars of support affirmed Jon’s statements.
+Roars of support affirmed his father’s statements.

-Knights stepped forward, extolling Otual’s character and confirming he couldn’t have done the things he was accused of.
+Knights stepped forward, extolling his character and confirming he couldn’t have done the things he was accused of.
 They’d encountered him elsewhere on one or more of the dates when the raids had occurred.

-The snap of a staff breaking bone caused David to turn.
-Behind him, Baldwin was on the floor clutching his smashed wrist.
-Beside him a knife lay discarded.
-Drake struck again.
-He broke Baldwin’s knee, preventing the would-be-assassin from ever walking again.
-Everything that followed was drowned by the din of men fighting.
+The snap of Drake’s staff breaking bone caused David to turn.
+Behind him, Baldwin was on the floor, clutching his smashed wrist.
+Beside him lay a discarded knife.

 He fell back, as did the other knights.

 Drake appeared beside him.
-His staff as deadly as any sword.
+His staff was as deadly as any sword.
 Then he was gone, lost in the melee.

 “To the roof,” Jonathan commanded.

-Knights jumped, scrambled, and helped each other up.
+Knights jumped, scrambled, helping each other up.

 Taking advantage of that lapse of judgment, Jonathan and several other knights dropped to the ground from the unprotected edge.
 Each carried a bow.
 Once they’d reached the woods, they took up covering positions.